AlexisBallo2/middDevNotes/MiddDev/InterviewPrep/L2 - Approach.md

  for a from 1 to n
 	 for b from 1 to n
 		 for c from 1 to n
-			 ford from 1 to n
+			 for d from 1 to n
 				 if a^3 + b^3 == c^3 +d^3
 					 print a, b, c, d
 ```